TRICH

 Created by Jenn Haltman, Casey Pfeifer, and Becca Schneider

-Beyond the stage, TRICH has also become an advocacy tool, performing at mental health conferences, including a keynote appearance at the National Alliance on Mental Illness Pennsylvania state conference plus the annual BFRB Conference hosted by the TLC Foundation for Body-Focused Repetitive Behaviors in Washington, D.C.
+Beyond the stage, TRICH has also become an advocacy tool, performing at mental health conferences, including a keynote appearance at the 2025 National Alliance on Mental Illness Pennsylvania State Conference plus the 2024 TLC Foundation for Body-Focused Repetitive Behaviors Conference in Washington, D.C.

 Turns out, what you think isolates you the most is actually the path toward deeper connection.